Achayans

 Achayans is a 2017 Indian Malayalam-language comedy crime thriller film directed by Kannan Thamarakkulam and written by Sethu.
 It stars Jayaram, Unni Mukundan, Prakash Raj and Amala Paul in lead role as well as Sshivada, Anu Sithara, Sanju Sivram and Adil Ibrahim.
 Principal photography began in November 2016, with shooting locations being Edakochi and Vagamon.
 The film was released in India in May 2017 with mixed-to-negative reviews, Despite that, it was a Hit at box office.

 The film was later dubbed into Telugu as Marana Mrudangam.

 Synopsis

-Four brothers - Roy, Tony, Rafi, and Aby - get drunk on the night before Tony's wedding.
+Four friends - Roy, Tony, Rafi, and Aby - get drunk on the night before Tony's wedding.
 Their family members send them to a Christian de-addiction centre, but they are kicked out.
 When they decide to start a road trip, they are accompanied by two women, Reetha and Prayaga, who have escaped from a critical situation.
 When they reach a hotel on New Year's Eve 2017, they sleep late after the celebration.
 The next day Reetha is found dead.
 Finding the culprit and the reason behind her death is the main plot of the film.